AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 ## 4.3 Summary ## {#alib_strings_nzt_summary}
 The following bullets summarize and refine what was sampled in this chapter:
-- Class \alib{strings;TStringNZT;StringNZT} can be constructed from types with corresponding specialization of TMP struct \alib{characters;T_CharArray}, but only if complementary struct
+- Class \alib{strings;TStringNZT;StringNZT} can be constructed from types with corresponding specialization of the struct \alib{characters;ArrayTraits}, but only if complementary struct
-  \alib{characters;T_ZTCharArray} is not specialized in parallel.
+  \alib{characters;ZTArrayTraits} is not specialized in parallel.
-- This is in contrast to its base class \alib{strings;TString;String} which constructs if either of the type traits is given.
+- This is in contrast to its base class \alib{strings;TString;String} which constructs if either of the type-traits is given.
-- Therefore, offering \b StringNZT and alternatively \b CString in two overloaded functions, avoids ambiguities and allow explicit treatment of zero-terminated and non-zero-terminated strings.
+- Therefore, offering \b StringNZT and alternatively \b CString in two overloaded functions avoids ambiguities and allows explicit treatment of zero-terminated and non-zero-terminated strings.
 - The use of class \b StringNZT should be limited to this and similar use case.
 - Consequently, the existence of an interface method using type \b StringNZT for an argument type indicates the existence of an overloaded alternative using \b CString.

 Finally it should be mentioned that the use of zero-terminated strings is not recommended. \alib itself does that only in very specific situations.
-An example is class \alib{lang::system;Path}.
+An example is class \alib{system;Path}.
 The class interfaces with the operating system that expects zero-terminated strings, like it was sampled in the previous section.